Posts

 Image

-Central to the biblical doctrine of salvation is the promise of redemption.
-God will not abandon what He first created.
-The term signifies the recovery of that which was lost.
-The universe has been enslaved by sin and condemned to decay and death.
-All living creatures die eventually.
-However, in the redemptive plans of the Creator, the end state of the things and creatures redeemed by Him will be vastly superior to their original state.
-This idea is epitomized especially in the bodily resurrection of the righteous.
+Salvation includes the resurrection of the saints and the New Creation.
+Both events will occur when Jesus arrives from Heaven .
+Redemption is part of God’s salvation.
+He will not abandon what He created and called “ very good! ” Redemption points to the recovery of what has been lost.
+The Universe is enslaved by sin and condemned to decay and death.
+All living creatures die.
+However, in the redemptive plans of the Creator, the end state of the things redeemed by Him will be vastly superior to their original condition, and this principle is epitomized in the bodily resurrection of men and women saved by Jesus Christ.

 Redemption of Our Body